-- Always run the MySQL server with the --log-bin option, or even --log-bin=log\name, where the log file name is located on some safe media different from the drive on which the data directory is located.
-If you have such safe media, this technique can also be good for disk load balancing (which results in a performance improvement). - Make periodic full backups, using the mysqldump command shown earlier in Section 1.3.1, "Establishing a Backup Policy", that makes an online, nonblocking backup. - Make periodic incremental backups by flushing the logs with FLUSH LOGS or mysqladmin flushlogs.
+- Always tun the MySQL server with binary logging enabled (that is the default setting for MySQL 8.0).
+If you have such safe media, this technique can also be good for disk load balancing (which results in a performance improvement). - Make periodic full backups, using the mysqldump command shown earlier in Section 1.3.1, "Establishing a Backup Policy", that makes an online, nonblocking backup. - Make periodic incremental backups by flushing the logs with FLUSH LOGS or mysqladmin flush-logs.